 Years ago in 2008, our local newspaper held an online county-wide photo contest to create a book called Capture Lane County.
 It was a fine-art coffee-table style book put together in a non-traditional way – 417 local photographers submitted 8,982 photos, and 602,217 votes were cast online on the photos […]

 Another overdue book review incoming!!
 I had such a great time reading Timber’s book.
-Some links in this post are affiliate links, which supports this blog effort.
-Thank you Memoir of a Wildman is written by Timber Cleghorn, who survived 83 days on season 11 of ALONE: the Arctic Circle. […]
+Memoir of a Wildman is written by Timber Cleghorn, who survived 83 days on season 11 of ALONE: the Arctic Circle.
+If you haven’t watched, ALONE is the most legitimate survival show on TV, where 10 […]

 It’s my favorite time of year!
 Season 12 of Alone on the History Channel is airing on Thursday, June 12th at 9/8c.
 Guys, this season is in a totally new location!!
 They’re going to be in the Great Karoo Desert in South Africa.
 How cool is that?
 Or should I say hot!?
 This location […]

 This review has been a long time coming.
-I have had this book for quite some time and I’ve been a bit speechless as to how to articulate how GOOD this book is.
-Some links in this post are affiliate links, which supports this blog effort.
-Thank you tl;dr: This […]
+I have had this book for quite some time and I’ve been a bit speechless as to how to articulate how GOOD this book is. tl;dr: This book is the best, most comprehensive, modern wilderness survival book that I have ever read. […]

 Here we go again!!
 Time for season 11 of Alone on the History Channel!
 Season 11 will be airing on Thursday, June 13th at 9/8c.
 What is Alone?
 Here’s a quick recap: 10 people are dropped off out into the middle of nowhere (Inuvik, Canada) to survive by themselves AND […]